A throwback to the GLAMOUR DAYS OF FLYING &

 Stewardesses of the 60’s set off to see the world, just as women today work to travel!

 Many of us are putting off marriage and choosing to settle down later in life.
 Which ultimately means that we have more freedom to travel.
 In our crazy busy modern world, creating a work-life balance is especially important.
-It allows us to reconnect with our chakras.
 Almost like therapy, we slave away at our desks, dreaming of our next adventure!
 And when we are not at work, we spend hours browsing Pinterest.
 Or, scrolling through social media, adding more and more destinations to our bucket list!
 Some of us have even given up our day job, seeking to escape the 9-5 and travel whilst working full time.
 And why the hell not!
 The world is an amazing place and there are so many beautiful places to explore!

 My advice?
 If you want to change careers then do it!
 Or, if you want to break free of your dead-end job and set off on a trip, then go for it!